A group of different men and women smiling and laughing with their arms around each others shoulders.

 (l) The non-discrimination provisions in North Carolina Executive Order 24 dated October 18, 2017 by maintaining or implementing employment policies that prohibit discrimination by reason of race, color, ethnicity, national origin, age, disability, sex, pregnancy, religion, National Guard or Veteran’s status, sexual orientation, and gender identity or expression.

-Vaya’s Collaboration with the NC Department of Health and Human Services
+Vaya’s Collaboration with the North Carolina Department of Health and Human Services (NCDHHS)

-Vaya will collaborate with the Department and its divisions to identify resources and address the needs of individuals with disabilities.
-Vaya’s Chief Executive Officer and other executive leaders communicate regularly with Department leadership about solutions to address the needs of Vaya’s members and recipients.
-Key Vaya staff participate in numerous Department-level committees and workgroups focused on community and member/ recipient needs, and Vaya also maintains a direct communication link to the Department through our dedicated Waiver Contract Manager, who collaborates on a routine and daily basis with the Department concerning the needs of our members and recipients.
-Vaya established a dedicated email account for two-way communication with the Department.
+Vaya will collaborate with NCDHHS and its divisions to identify resources and address the needs of individuals with disabilities.
+Vaya’s Area Director/Chief Executive Officer and other executive leaders communicate regularly with NCDHHS leadership about solutions to address the needs of Vaya members and recipients.
+Key Vaya staff participate in numerous NCDHHS-level committees and workgroups focused on community and member/recipient needs, and Vaya also maintains a direct communication link to NCDHHS through our dedicated Waiver Contract Manager, who collaborates on a routine and daily basis with NCDHHS concerning the needs of Vaya members and recipients.
+Vaya established a dedicated email account for two-way communication with NCDHHS.
 This account is continuously monitored to ensure timely responses to urgent needs.
-Vaya’s Complex Care Management and Behavioral Health Crisis Lines also routinely collaborate with the Department to address individualized needs for services and supports.
+Vaya’s Care Management and Member and Recipient Services departments also routinely collaborate with NCDHHS to address individualized needs for services and supports.

 Vaya’s Internal Complaint Process

-If you believe that you have experienced discrimination in relation to any of Vaya’s programs or providers you can file a complaint through our Compliance Hotline at 1-866-976-4255 or by filing a report in our EthicsPoint portal at vayahealth.ethicspoint.com.
-EthicsPoint is a secure and confidential (private) tool to report suspected discrimination, fraud and abuse.
+If you believe you have experienced discrimination related to any of Vaya’s programs or network providers, you can file a complaint through our Compliance Hotline at 1-866-976-4255 or by filing a report in our EthicsPoint portal at vayahealth.ethicspoint.com.
+EthicsPoint is a secure and confidential (private) tool to report suspected discrimination, fraud, and abuse.
 EthicsPoint can be accessed 24 hours a day, seven days week.

 Through our internal complaint process, we

-A Vaya employee, provider, or subcontractor who repeatedly, intentionally, willingly, or knowingly violates the Vaya discrimination policy or applicable Non-Discrimination Laws described above may be subject to adverse action, up to and including, termination of employment or contract.
-Vaya, and/or its employees, contracted providers, or subcontractors may also be responsible for any applicable fines or penalties for violations of Non-Discrimination Laws.
+A Vaya employee, provider, or subcontractor who repeatedly, intentionally, willingly, or knowingly violates the Vaya Non-Discrimination Policy or applicable non-discrimination laws described above may be subject to adverse action, up to and including termination of employment or contract.
+Vaya and/or our employees, contracted providers, or subcontractors may also be responsible for any applicable fines or penalties for violations of non-discrimination laws.

 External Resources

-Employees of Vaya, providers and employers of record also have a complaint process available to them outside of Vaya or their employer.
+Employees of Vaya, network providers, and Employers of Record also have a complaint process available to them outside of Vaya or their employer.
 Below are resources available to employees in North Carolina: